aksharp/scala-seed.g8/README.md

 This is a WORK IN PROGRESS [Giter8][g8] template for Scala seed project with dependencies on private and local artifacts.

 // TODO: (near future)
-1. Deployment (Follow up about unsecure artifactory issues)
+1. Deployment (Follow up about gitlab-ci runner complaining about unsecure artifactory issues)
 2. Property based testing with Scalacheck (copy from bidderff)
 3. On client generation, host need to be generated: $name$.service.$data-center$.consul
 4. Multi service examples (use g8 to generate multiple services and have one call another)